Sender Garlin: New York

 For the Worker, he covered the Moscow purge trials and the trial of the Scottsboro Boys and the Gastonia textile strike of 1929.
 He also reported on the Minneapolis General Strike of 1934.

 Interviews included: Clarence Darrow, Emma Goldman, Lucy Parsons, Huey Long, Nadezhda Krupskaya, and Olga Knipper-Chekhova.

 He wrote the Daily Worker's obituary cum condemnation of Walter Krivitsky in 1941.

 John Fleming described him as follows: Sender Garlin was a long-time literary apparatchik of the American Communist Party.
 He ended his days at a great age only quite recently as an elder statements of progressive community in Boulder, Colorado.
-He had a long association with The Daily Worker, ro which he was for a time their man in Moscow.
+He had a long association with The Daily Worker, for which he was for a time their man in Moscow.
 Later, he had a literary column in that paper called "The Constant Reader" in which he took notes of books to be praised or blamed.

-As features editor for the Daily Worker, he oversaw "Woody Sez," the column penned by Woody Guthrie.
+As features editor for the Daily Worker, he oversaw "Woody Sez", the column penned by Woody Guthrie.
 Guthrie's column was "not considered strategic or basic" but did demonstrate that the CPUSA was "interested in the people."

 He also worked for the Hotel and Restaurant Employees Union, managed the New York Heart Association's public affairs, and was editor of the Legal Brief of Physicians.